 How do I integrate this course with my Course Management System?

-The eInvestigations Manual, Current Ocean Studies learning investigations, and test banks can be ported into your system’s quizzing function for automated scoring and immediate student feedback.
+Answer keys are provided in cms-compatible Respondus files, as well as text files, to be ported into your system’s quizzing function for automated scoring and immediate student feedback.
 This feature allows for full integration into an e-learning environment.
-We provide course management system-compatible files in Respondus format, software for which many campuses are licensed.

 View the Course Management System Integration page to learn about the easy three step process for porting our files into your system.